The best fudgy, flourless black bean brownies!! No one will be able to tell that they’re made with beans and natural maple syrup.

 - Preheat oven to 350°F.

 - Place beans, eggs, coconut oil, cacao powder, salt, vanilla and maple syrup in the bowl of a food processor or blender and blend until smooth.
-Remove the blade and gently stir in your chocolate chips and walnuts.
+Remove the blade and gently stir in your chocolate chips and walnuts, if using.
+(Another option is to sprinkle the walnuts on top of the brownie batter once you pour it into the pan.)

 - Transfer mixture to the prepared pan.